elm-tooling/elm-tooling-cli/docs/ci.md

    Note that Windows uses `%APPDATA%\elm` rather than `~/.elm`.
 If you need to run the same CI workflow both Windows and some other OS, [set `ELM_HOME` to a directory that works everywhere](https://github.com/rtfeldman/node-test-runner/blob/dafa12e58043915bdd8fcd7d2231ccff511a7827/.github/workflows/test.yml#L18-L19).

 3. Run whatever commands you want.

+## mpizenberg/elm-tooling-action

+[mpizenberg/elm-tooling-action](https://github.com/mpizenberg/elm-tooling-action) is a GitHub Action that:

+- Contains its own copy of `elm-tooling` and runs `elm-tooling install` for you.
+- Caches `~/.elm` for you (in a way that works on both Windows and other operating systems).

+It’s primarily made for projects that don’t have a `package.json` (it’s up to every contributor to install Elm and elm-format etc themselves).
+Such projects still need to install the tools in CI somehow, and elm-tooling-action fits exactly that need.

+You _can_ use elm-tooling-action even if you have a `package.json` and have `elm-tooling` in there.
+But beware that you might not be running exactly the same version of `elm-tooling` locally and in CI!
+So if something works locally but not in CI (or vice versa), that could be the culprit.
+You don’t save super much YAML config by using the action in this case, so it’s currently not recommended.
+But you decide!